 Portland Basin Warehouse was one of the largest and most expensive canal storage buildings ever constructed.
-It was built in 1834 by David Bellhouse & Co. for the Ashton Canal Company.
+It was built in 1834 by David Bellhouse & Co for the Ashton Canal Company.
 It stands at the junction of Ashton Canal and Peak Forest Canal.
-Visitors today to the museum can marvel not only at the size of the warehouse but also the three arch aqueduct that holds the canals above the River Tame.
+Visitors today to the museum can marvel not only at the size of the warehouse but also at the three arch aqueduct that holds the canals above the River Tame.

 The other three sides of the building could also be used for loading and unloading.
 The north side had ten bays, five of which had large loading doors.
 The west and east side had five bays, but only a single large loading door.

 Security was taken seriously.
-The wharf side yards were protected by high brick walls with a pair large of cast iron gates either side (still in place today).
+The wharf side yards were protected by high brick walls with a pair of large cast iron gates either side (still in place today).
 The ground floor windows on the north, east and west side all had iron bars on.

 The interior of the building consisted of three timber floors supported by cast iron columns.
-Some of the columns had hoists fitted to them, and parts of these survive and are on show in museum.
+Some of the columns had hoists fitted to them, and parts of these survive and are on show in the museum.
 The internal canal arms had trap doors in the floors above.

 The Cutting Edge Waterwheel